carlosevia/carlosevia-netlify/pages/index.md

 ---
 ![Carlos Evia](/assets/img/uploads/ce.jpg)

-Tim is a n00b.
 I am a Professor of Communication, Associate Dean for Transdisciplinary Initiatives, and Chief Technology Officer in the [College of Liberal Arts and Human Sciences](https://liberalarts.vt.edu/) at Virginia Tech.
 I am also Director of the [Academy of Transdisciplinary Studies](https://liberalarts.vt.edu/research-centers/academy-of-transdisciplinary-studies.html).
 I am affiliated with the Virginia Tech Centers for [Human-Computer Interaction](http://hci.vt.edu/) and [Communicating Science](https://communicatingscience.isce.vt.edu/).
 I am also member of the stakeholder committee for the Virginia Tech [Center for Humanities](https://liberalarts.vt.edu/research-centers/center-for-humanities.html).

 My research focuses on planning and developing technology-based solutions for workplace communication problems.
 Those technology-based solutions frequently include technical content structured in a workflow following the Darwin Information Typing Architecture (DITA).